JetBrains-Research/refactoring-workshop-demo/README.md

 ### Visualizing information

-The plugin extracts all Java classes, analyzes PSI to calculate several basic metrics: number of fields, number of methods, and lines of code.
+The plugin extracts all Kotlin and Java classes, analyzes PSI to calculate several basic metrics: number of fields, number of methods, and lines of code.
 Then, the plugin shows the results in the `Projects Statistics` tool window that is located in the bottom right corner of the IDE.

 <img src="figures/projectStatistics.png" alt="Statistics tool window" width="800">